 Key insights:

-• Regular vulnerability assessments reduce the risk of exploits.
+- Regular vulnerability assessments help reduce the likelihood of successful cyberattacks.

-For more strategies on vulnerability identification, visit this informative guide.
+For more detailed strategies on identifying vulnerabilities, you can refer to our informative guide.

 Review Compliance Standards

-3. Update policies and training programs to address these gaps.
+- Update internal policies and employee training programs to close these gaps and maintain ongoing compliance.

 Real-world example: A healthcare provider utilized compliance reviews to ensure adherence to HIPAA regulations, avoiding costly fines and enhancing patient trust.